Governor Profiles

 The Governing Board of St. Martin’s consists of the following:

-• Seven Foundation Governors, who have particular responsibility for upholding the Christian ethos of the school and are appointed by the Diocese of Exeter.
+• Foundation Governors, who have particular responsibility for upholding the Christian ethos of the school and are appointed by the Diocese of Exeter and Churches Together in Devon.

-• Two Staff governors, one elected by staff vote and the other the Headteacher.
+• Staff governors, one elected by staff vote and the other the Headteacher.

 • One Local Authority Governor, appointed by the Governing Body but approved for holding office by members of the Local Authority.